SEND Newsletter: Issue 1

 We know that at the time we are publishing this, families and services are under greater than ever pressure and the more we can work together to improve this situation, the better it will be for all.

 Please give us feedback on this newsletter so that we can make it work for you and find out what articles or information you would like to see in future editions.
-You can send your suggestions about the newsletter to the editor, Emma Lodge, by email: email@example.com
+You can send your suggestions about the newsletter to the editor, Emma Kelly, by email: email@example.com

 - New Video - What is the Local Offer?

 -SEND Review: Right support, right place, right time

 - Increases in demand for the SEN Assessment Team – parent phone line

 - SENDIASS, the SEND Information, Advice and Support Service

 - Autism West Midlands – FREE Webinars for Parents and Carers